What can you do with Applanga?

 To make full use of Groups inside your app, you must decide when and where certain Groups are requested within the app.
 If you don't manually set the “per-group” requests inside your app’s code, the SDK will only update the translations within the Main Group.

 Please follow the documentation for the correct technical integration of the Applanga SDK (so far available for iOS and Android).

-If you want to edit or delete a single Group, you can do so in the Manage Groups menu.
-You can also delete multiple Groups at once.
+If you want to edit or delete a single Group, you can do so in the “Edit Groups” menu inside the App Settings.

 You have to revert to the standard integration to disable the request-per-group functionality in the SDK as well.
 Therefore, delete the current Applanga Settings File within your app and download a new version after you have disabled Groups using in the dashboard.

 Please visit our most frequently asked questions here.

 Shows details of a selected app and its languages

 Contains settings for the app and its latest localizations